dvankley/firefly-plaid-connector-2/README.md

 These are basic instructions for installing and running the connector.
 See further topics below for more details.

 ## Running the JAR Directly
-This method is recommended due to it being simpler than Docker.

 1. Ensure you have a JRE or JDK for at least Java 17.
 2. Download the latest JAR from the [releases page](https://github.com/dvankley/firefly-plaid-connector-2/releases).
 2. Move the JAR to your desired working directory.